o3de/o3de.org/content/docs/userguide/animation-editor-blending-posesubtract.md

+description: ' Use the Pose Subtract node in &ALYlong; &animation-editor; to subtract one pose from another. '
+slug: animation-editor-blending-posesubtract
+title: Pose Subtract Node
+---
 # Pose Subtract Node<a name="animation-editor-blending-posesubtract"></a>

 The **Pose Subtract** node subtracts **Pose 2** from **Pose 1**\.
 The output of a **Pose Subtract** node is the delta between them \(**Pose 1** – **Pose 2**\)\.